facephi/sdk-mobile-documentation/docs/ios/Video_Call_Component.md

 ## 1. Introduction

-The component discussed in the current document is called VideoCall Component.
+The component discussed in the current document is called **_VideoCall Component_**.
 It is in charge of managing the communication between a user and an agent remotely, through a communication channel.
 It is mainly oriented to video assistance use cases.